Iran seizes foreign oil tanker: state TV | DW | 18.07.2019

 The report did not identify the vessel or say which country the detained crew members were from.

-Tensions have mounted in the region following attacks on several oil tankers in the Gulf and Iran's downing of a US surveillance drone.
-That led to US President Donald Trump ordering airstrikes against Iran, only to call them off at the last minute.
+Tensions have mounted in the region following attacks on several commercial oil tankers in the Gulf.

-Relations between Tehran and the US have also deteriorated significantly since Trump withdrew from the 2015 nuclear deal last year and reimposed tough sanctions that have hit Iran's oil exports.
+Relations between Tehran and the US have also deteriorated significantly since President Donald Trump withdrew from the 2015 nuclear deal last year and reimposed tough sanctions that have hit Iran's oil exports.

 Read more: Opinion: Iran's calculated escalation in the Persian Gulf